johnneerdael/projectm/README.md

 1. Download the APK from the releases section
 2. Install on your Android TV device using your preferred method:
-   - Sideload with adb: `adb install projectm-androidtv.apk`
+   - Sideload with adb: `adb install projectm-androidtv-1.2.apk`
    - Use a file manager app on your Android TV
    - Transfer via USB drive

+If you're updating from a previous version, your preferences will be preserved.

 ## Permissions